 Erythema multiforme may be a rash (usually mild) that is caused by an allergy to the herpes simplex virus.

 The spots appear as if targets, with a red center and paler ring round the outside.

-Hand, foot, and mouth disease may be a common, contagious infection.
+Disease on hand, foot, and mouth is a common, and contagious infection.

 It’s not unusual in young children (especially those beneath 10), however, it also can affect older youngsters and adults.